DBS to test Indonesian openness with $7.2 bln takeover

 Indonesia's central bank last year considered a law to limit bank ownership, putting some deals on ice, but the state deposit agency recently said policymakers would not go ahead with it.

-Some bankers said Australia and New Zealand Banking Group Ltd (ANZ.AX) would also be watching the Danamon takeover closely.
-ANZ, which owns 38.5 percent of Bank Panin, is keen to increase its stake, but valuation differences derailed talks with the founding Gunawan family, which holds 46 percent.
+Some bankers said Australia and New Zealand Banking Group Ltd would also be watching the Danamon takeover closely.
+ANZ, which owns 38.5 percent of Bank Panin, is keen to increase its stake but valuation differences derailed talks with the founding Gunawan family, which holds 46 percent.

 Gupta said he expected the Danamon deal to close in the second half of the year, subject to regulatory approval.

+DBS said it would initially pay S$6.2 billion in shares to buy a 67.37 percent stake in Danamon from Temasek.
+It would then buy out Danamon's minority investors for cash.

-The deal's implied price-to-book ratio of 2.6 times is below the 4.2 times paid by HSBC (HSBA.L) for Indonesia's Bank Ekomomi Raharaja in 2008.
-It is also below the multiple paid by Maybank (MBBM.KL) for Bank Indonesia Internasional.
+The Danamon deal's implied price-to-book ratio of 2.6 times is below the 4.2 times paid by HSBC for Indonesia's Bank Ekomomi Raharaja in 2008.
+It is also below the multiple paid by Maybank for Bank Indonesia Internasional.

-Credit Suisse CSGN.VX and Morgan Stanley (MS.N) are joint financial advisers to DBS, while WongPartnership LLP and Hadiputranto, Hadinoto & Partners are legal advisers.
+Credit Suisse and Morgan Stanley are DBS's joint financial advisers, while WongPartnership LLP and Hadiputranto, Hadinoto & Partners are legal advisers.

-Temasek is advised by Bank of America-Merrill Lynch (BAC.N) and UBS UBSN.VX.
-Danamon is advised by Citigroup (C.N) and Deutsche Bank (DBKGn.DE).
+Temasek is being advised by Bank of America-Merrill Lynch and UBS.
+Danamon is being advised by Citigroup and Deutsche Bank.

-(Additional reporting by Andjarsari Paramaditha and Janeman Latul in JAKARTA, Kevin Lim in SINGAPORE and Denny Thomas in HONG KONG; Editing by John O'Callaghan, Mark Bendeich and Ian Geoghegan)
+(Additional reporting by Andjarsari Paramaditha and Janeman Latul in JAKARTA, Kevin Lim in SINGAPORE and Denny Thomas in HONG KONG; Editing by John O'Callaghan and Mark Bendeich)